oroinc/documentation/user/back-office/system/user-management/users/manage.rst

 To delete a user from the system:

 1. Navigate to **System > User Management > Users**.
-2. In the table of all users, hover over the ellipsis menu at the end of the row of the selected user, and click |IcDelete| **Delete**.
+2. In the table of all users, hover over the ellipsis menu at the end of the row of the selected user and click |IcDelete| **Delete**.

    .. important:: Keep in mind that you can delete only those users who have no records assigned to them.